 Equipment – Hire

-There is no longer anywhere in the region to hire equipment.
-The only local option for ski hire, The High Plains centre near Alston, has recently closed (January 2018) as the owners have retired.
+There is nowhere in the region to hire equipment.
+The only local option for ski hire, The High Plains centre near Alston, closed in 2018 when the owners retired.

 Equipment – Buy, Sell , Swap